Leslie Kern, PhD

 - writing in many different formats (for textbooks, encyclopedia, book reviews)

-- publishing a successful trade non-fiction book
+- publishing two successful trade non-fiction books

 - working and publishing with multiple collaborators and students